-At the beginning of first grade, teachers are reviewing things learned from kindergarten and also introducing basic print concept ideas.
+At the beginning of first grade, teachers review things learned from kindergarten and introduce basic print concept ideas.
 In Common Core ELA, kindergarten and first grade are the only grades that teach print concepts, so they’re expecting mastery in first grade.
 Once students get to second grade, print concepts are not taught as units or standards.
-They may still get some review if the teacher chooses or in small group for struggling readers, but mastering print concepts has to happen in the first grade.
+They may still get some review if the teacher chooses or in small groups for struggling readers, but mastering print concepts has to happen in the first grade.

 The Standards